-- Need of specific and operational-based environmental policies towards sustainable consumption and production.
-As illustrated in the discussion, the role of the government for spreading ecodesign implementation is crucial.
+• Development and enforcement of specific and operational-based environmental policies towards sustainable consumption and production.

+As illustrated in the discussion, the role of the government for spreading eco-design implementation is crucial.
 Public policies in Asia need to set clear goal towards widespread implementation of cleaner production and sustainable consumption.
 Concerned policy instruments should then be aligned and coordinated to support eco-innovations.
-Operational based policies include, for instance, clear and standardized environmental regulations (e.g. emission discharge standards, restricted substances in products), financial supporting schemes and R&D programs for businesses (e.g. technology transfers in green innovations and clean technology); and promoting of eco-design markets (i.e. green procurement). - Need of decision-support tools for selecting, ranking, and optimizing the deployment of green technologies at commercially scale and support of appropriate business models for green innovations.
+Operational based policies include, for instance, clear and standardized environmental regulations (e.g. emission discharge standards, restricted substances in products), financial supporting schemes and R&D programs for businesses (e.g. technology transfers in green innovations and clean technology); and promoting of eco-design markets (i.e. green procurement).